istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

 istio-system   example-istiocontrolplane              HEALTHY   11m
 {{< /text >}}

-Then run the following command with corresponding version of istioctl to install Istio of new revision based on the in-cluster `IstioOperator` CR:
+Then run the following command to install the new revision of the Istio control plane based on the in-cluster `IstioOperator` Custom Resource:

 {{< text bash >}}
-$ istioctl operator init --revision canary
+$ istioctl operator init --revision 1-7-0
 {{< /text >}}

 {{< tip >}}
-You can alternatively deploy the operator of different revision using Helm by setting revision value:
+You can alternatively use Helm to deploy the operator of a different by setting revision value:

 {{< text bash >}}
 $ helm template manifests/charts/istio-operator/ \